We have all seen them: the snappy dressers who walk into the room, displaying themselves for all to see.

 2. Reframe negative thoughts.

 There will be times when we will experience negative thoughts about ourselves.
-This is normal.

 The question is: will we take them as the truth?